top of page

 • Prioritize whole foods

-• Reduce liquid sugars/alcohol excess
+• Reduce liquid sugars and limit alcohol

-6. Increase Daily Movement Variety
+Increase Daily Movement Variety

 • Mobility work